Fine-Tuning Fundamentals: Customizing AI Models

 Model

-The trained AI system that contains all the patterns it learned from data.
-Think of it as the 'brain' that makes predictions or decisions.
+The trained AI system that contains all the patterns and knowledge learned from data.
+It's the end product of training—the 'brain' that takes inputs and produces predictions, decisions, or generated content.

 Fine-Tuning

-Taking a pre-trained AI model and training it further on your specific data to make it better at your particular task.
+Taking a pre-trained AI model and training it further on your specific data to make it better at your particular task or adopt a specific style.

 AI (Artificial Intelligence)

-Making machines perform tasks that typically require human intelligenceâlike understanding language, recognizing patterns, or making decisions.
+Making machines perform tasks that typically require human intelligence—like understanding language, recognizing patterns, or making decisions.

 Training

-The process of feeding data to an AI system so it learns patterns and improves its predictions over time.
+The process of feeding large amounts of data to an AI system so it learns patterns, relationships, and rules, enabling it to make predictions or generate output.

 Related Guides